humanloop/humanloop-node/docs/CompletionsApi.md

 #### **POST** /completion

 ### Description
-Create a completion by providing details of the model configuration in the request.
+Create a completion by providing details of the model configuration in the request. change

 ### Example